 ignorance.
 While it’s not always easy for me, it is the best.

-Have you ever seen the old T.V. show, “Hogan’s Heroes”?
+Have you ever seen the T.V. show, “Hogan’s Heroes”?
 Sergeant Schultz (John Banner) was the bumbling, yet funny soldier who could have made life miserable for the prisoners of war at Stalag 13.
-Instead, he would regularly turn his face away from some obvious violation and, with a German-tinged accent, proclaim, “Nothing!
-I see NOTHING!”
+Instead, he would regularly turn his face away from some obvious violation, and, with a German-tinged accent, proclaim, “Nothing!
+I know NOTHING!”

-Lately I’m reminded that taking that position is sometimes the best move for me to make, too.
-Why?
-Because what my eyes tell me is often way less than is actually true, and that can easily lead me to the wrong course of action.
+Lately I’m reminded that taking that position is sometimes the best move for me to make.
+I don’t mean that I turn away from egregious sins or errors, whether mine or someone else’s.
+I mean that what my eyes tell me is often way less than is actually true, and that can easily lead me to the wrong course of action.

 Sergeant Schultz’ manner was the one the apostle Paul seemed to take when told about the behavior of the Christians in the town of Corinth.
-They were plenty guilty of plenty of things, including drunkenness, sexual immorality and fornication, of taking each other to court, of cheating, of divorce, of being a divided church, of stubbornly remaining infantile in their faith and worldly in their living, of arrogance and more.
-To be faithful to God, you might think Paul’s approach to these badly behaving Christians would be to lower the heavenly boom on them, and give them a good and righteous whack across their unrepentant backsides.
+They were plenty guilty of plenty of things, including drunkenness (1 Cor 11:21), sexual immorality and fornication (1 Cor 5:1f), of taking each other to court (1 Cor 1:10f), of cheating (1 Cor 6:8), of divorce (1 Cor 7), of being a divided church (1 Cor 1:10f), of stubbornly remaining infantile in their faith (1 Cor 3:1f) and worldly in their living (1 Cor 3:3), of arrogance (1 Cor 4:18) and more.
+To be faithful to God, you might think Paul’s approach to these pagan-acting Christians would be to lower the heavenly boom on them, and give them a good and righteous whack across their unrepentant backsides.